-For the Duration by Nancy Phillips will launch in December 2018.
-Seen through the eyes of Claire, as a young girl during the build-up to World War II, and later as mother, grandmother, and eventually a widow, this powerful novel is based on a real experience in Phillips’ life.
+For the Duration by Nancy Phillips launched in December.
+Seen through the eyes of Claire, as a young girl during the build-up to World War II, and later as mother, grandmother and eventually a widow, this powerful novel is based on a real experience in Phillips’ life.

 This experience drives the course of the novel which opens years later when Claire’s granddaughter finds a ring in the attic given to her by Carl more than 50 years ago.
 “I was nine.
 It was my first engagement ring,” she tells her granddaughter.

-And so the story unfolds, enhanced by Phillips’ skillful dialogue and her ability to keep the reader wondering what will happen next.
+And so the story unfolds, enhanced by Phillips’ skillful dialog and her ability to keep the reader wondering what will happen next.
 Claire’s interior monologue enriches the tale.
 Warning: tears likely.

 Readers will understand why they are indebted to Nancy’s husband, Wayne Phillips, Nancy’s close friend and writer Linda White, graphic designer Gary Raham, the small group of writers who comprise Penstemon Publications, and most of all Nancy Phillips, for bringing this story to life.